morinted/osp_wip/about.md

 - Coders who need to write documentation and use many symbols
 - Anyone concerned about the ergonomics of typing
 - And people who just want to type really, really fast

-- Read [Mirabai's blog post](https://stenoknight.com/SpeakFingers.html) on this topic
+Read [Mirabai's blog post](https://stenoknight.com/SpeakFingers.html) on this topic.

-### Timeline
+Mirabai is a leader in our community and we have many members.
+Currently, the main code contributors for Plover all use stenography.

+### When Did Things Happen?

+The Open Steno Project was started in 2007 and has been constantly growing.

 There is a [detailed timeline of the Open Steno Project](https://github.com/openstenoproject/plover/wiki/Open-Steno-Project-Timeline) on the Plover Wiki.

-### Watch a Talk on Plover
+### Watch a Talk on Open Steno

-Plover's lead maintainer, Ted Morin, learned stenography exclusively through the Open Steno community.
-He uses his steno machine to code in his day job as a software developer.
+Plover's current lead developer, Ted Morin, learned stenography exclusively through the Open Steno community.
+He uses his steno machine and Plover to code in his day job as a software developer.
 Watch his talk from PyGotham 2016, captioned live in realtime by Mirabai:

 {% include youtubePlayer.html id="CRXiNMS9JuY" %}